galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > {: .solution}
 {: .question}

-Using Cutadapt, we can trim sequenced reads to remove bases that were sequenced with less certainty (= low-quality bases) at the read ends in addition to removing reads of overall bad quality {% cite martin2011cutadapt %}
+We should now trim reads to remove bases that were sequenced with less certainty (= low-quality bases) at the read ends in addition to removing reads of overall bad quality.
+Several tools can do that but here we will use **Cutadapt** ({% cite martin2011cutadapt %}).

 **Cutadapt** also helps find and remove adapter sequences, primers, poly-A tails and/or other unwanted sequences from the input FASTQ files.
 It trims the input reads by finding the adapter or primer sequences in an error-tolerant way.
 Additional features include modifying and filtering reads.